 The Ralph Bunche Scholars Program (RBS) at Los Angeles City College prepares students for transfer and the rigors of academic work at a four-year university.
-Students that enter the Scholars Program take and complete six (6) three (3) unit scholars courses, earn a 3.3. cumulative GPA., complete an outside public service project and write a university level research paper.
+Students that enter the Scholars Program take and complete five or six (5-6) three (3) unit scholars courses, earn a 3.3. cumulative GPA. or higher, complete an outside public service project, and write a university level research paper.
 Upon completion of the requirements, students are certified as Ralph Bunche Scholars which increases their acceptance for transfer in today's highly competitive market.
 It is best for a student to finish all requirements within two years.
 It is recommended that you should take at least two honors sections per semester.

-RBSP offers a rigorous curriculum, seminars and enrichment activities.
-RB Scholars students interact, collaborate and learn from professors that have been educated in some of the best universities here and abroad.
-All of our RBSP professors have earned advanced degrees, including the Master of Fine Arts; most have earned the Doctorate (Ph.D/Ed.d).
+RBS Program offers a rigorous curriculum, seminars and enrichment activities.
+RB Scholars interact, collaborate and learn from professors that have been educated in some of the best universities here and abroad.
+All of our RBS professors have earned advanced degrees, including the Master of Fine Arts; most have earned the Doctorate (Ph.D/Ed.d).

 Additional Benefits of Participating in RBS:

 * Increased collaboration with faculty and scholars

 * Academic advising from our Honors Counselors

 * Opportunity to present research at annual Honors Research Conference at UC Irvine (Spring), and other conferences